 Let's clear up a slight confusion: almost every time you've experienced RV toilet odors, it's coming from the wastewater holding tank(s), not the toilet itself.
 After all, that is what the holding tanks are for: holding liquid and solid waste until you dump it.
-We all know how much odor can be created when we use the bathroom, but in an RV it can be worse because it's not being flushed away into an underground septic or city wastewater system; it's being moved from the toilet bowl to a tank under the RV floor.
+We all know what a strong smell can linger after we use the bathroom, but in an RV it can be worse because it's not being flushed away into an underground septic or city wastewater system; it's being moved from the toilet bowl to a tank under the RV floor.
 Until you're able to dump it, odors can always be a potential problem.
 Ideally, solid waste will be nearly liquefied while sitting in the tank because when you dump the tank, waste flows out using gravity; if the waste is too solid, it cannot flow out.
 The only way waste becomes nearly liquefied is because of the presence of lots of water and a healthy presence of bacteria and enzymes.
-They are like the scavengers of the microscopic world and break solid waste into its smallest possible size.
-So bacteria and enzymes are a very good thing in your tanks because they reduce the size of waste so it flows out better during dumps and remains under the water when it’s being stored inside the holding tank.
+Bacteria are like the scavengers of the microscopic world and break solid waste into its smallest possible size.
+So bacteria and enzymes are a very good thing in your tanks because they reduce the size of the waste.

 Okay, but what's making the smell?
-Bacteria is the reason for the smell, so you might wonder why we encourage bacteria in your holding tanks.
-Not all types of bacteria cause the smell.
-In fact, the smell is caused by the anaerobic bacteria that resides in your stomach.
+Bacteria is the reason for the smell, so if you’ve read any of our other articles, you might wonder why we constantly encourage you to have bacteria in your holding tanks.
+Not all types of bacteria produce smells.
+In fact, the smell is caused by the anaerobic (bad) bacteria that resides in your stomach.
 Whenever you use the bathroom, some of that bacteria comes out with the waste and it continues releasing odors even while in your RV's holding tank.
-The solution to pesky odors is not to kill the smelly anaerobic bacteria, but to replace it with bacteria that does not cause odors: aerobic bacteria.
+The solution to pesky odors is not to kill the smelly bacteria, but to replace it with bacteria that does not cause odors: aerobic bacteria.
 Each of these bacteria types perform the same function in different ways.

-Both of these types of bacteria will break down solid waste, which is an important process to control odors, but aerobic bacteria is the one you want working en force.
-Aerobic bacteria make it into your tank(s) when you add it by way of bacteria-based tank products.
-Both types of bacteria will eat solid waste inside the tank(s), but only aerobic bacteria can consume waste without creating unwelcome odors.
-In fact, they overtake the anaerobic bacteria, which means they actually contribute to eliminating odors.
-Knowing how bacteria contribute to waste breakdown in your holding tanks, you should also know that the type of tank treatment products you use can either destroy or boost the efficiency of the bacteria’s waste breakdown process.
+Both of these types of bacteria will break down solid waste, which is an important process to control odors, but aerobic (good) bacteria is the one you want working en force.
+Aerobic bacteria make it into your tank(s) when you add it by way of bacteria-based tank products (like Unique RV Digest-It).
+Both types of bacteria will eat solid waste inside the tank(s), but only the aerobic bacteria can consume waste without creating unwelcome odors.
+In fact, they overtake the smelly bacteria, which means they actually eliminate odors.
+Knowing how bacteria contribute to waste breakdown in your holding tanks, you should also know that the type of cleaning products you use on your toilet, your dishes, and other areas where it will end up in the tanks can either destroy or boost the efficiency of the bacteria’s waste breakdown process.

-Now that you know the most effective way to eliminate odors is a 50/50 approach using high-quality products and following The Unique Method, we can cover some of the other common reasons for odor problems to arise.
-The fact is, even if you are treating your tank with a good bacteria treatment, you might still experience toilet odor issues, sometimes not related to your care habits or treatment choices.
+Now that you know that anaerobic (bad) bacteria is the source of RV toilet smells, we can cover some of the common reasons for odor problems to arise.
+The fact is, even if you are treating your tank with a good bacteria and enzyme product, you might still experience toilet odor issues, sometimes not related to your care habits or treatment choices.

 With this in mind, we’ve compiled a list of some common toilet odor issues RVers experience and our recommendations for solving them.
 These issues can be persistent and in some cases seem unsolvable, but most of the time, using the right products and following The Unique Method will do the trick; however, if you are dealing with an especially persistent problem, please reach out to our customer support team.